If you’re trying to get every type of BBQ explained then at some point you’re going to stumble on portable BBQs.

 - What price range are you looking in?

-Once you have the answers, it’s time to discuss features and factors to consider.
+Once you have the answers, it’s time to discuss features and factors to consider when choosing a portable bbq grill.

 Choosing the Best Portable Charcoal BBQ